manuelgug/CNV_detection/README.md

 ## Outputs
 1. CSV file containing amplicons of loci of interest flagged as CNV for each sample.
+2. PCA of with labels for outlier samples
-2. Histogram of slopes with 2σ upper and lower thresholds.
+3. Histogram of slopes with 2σ upper and lower thresholds.
-3. Plots of amplicon proportions for each sample.
+4. Plots of amplicon proportions for each sample.

 ## Sea'n'Bee Workflow